Holist-IX/athos/README.md

   Athos can be installed via `pip3 install athos`.

-  Do note that if you want to use the p4 core element, you will need to follow the instructions for building it natively, as bmv2 and it's dependencies are required.
+  Do note that if you want to use the p4 core element, you will need to follow the instructions for building it natively, as bmv2 and its dependencies are required.

 2. Docker